Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can use unsalted butter and flour to dust the ramekins if you prefer.

-lemon lava cake process shot of cake in a dish
+lemon lava cake baked in a dish

-STEP FIVE: Bake for 20 to 25 minutes in an oven preheated to 425°F. The tops should be browned and spring back when touched.
+STEP FIVE: Bake for 20 to 25 minutes in an oven preheated to 425°F.

 PRO TIP: